lago-project/lago/docs/SDK.rst

 Differences from the CLI
 ========================

-1. Creating Different ``prefixes`` inside the prefix is not supported.
+1. Creating Different ``prefixes`` inside the workdir is not supported.
 In the CLI, you can have several prefixes inside a ``workdir``.
 The reasoning behind that is that when working from Python, you can manage the environment directly by your own(using a temporary or fixed path).